 An Outlook on: Peripartum Cardiomyopathy

-Peripartum cardiomyopathy also known as postpartum cardiomyopathy.
-This condition is an uncommon form of heart failure which happens during the later stages of pregnancy.
-This condition weakens the heart muscle and heart gets enlarged.
+happens during the later stages of pregnancy.
+This condition weakens the heart

 Diagnosis: